 Instead, they booked a flight for April 2, when the 15-day quarantine is supposed to end.

-While they could’ve gotten on a flight to Lima, Kuzma said they made the choice to stay in Cusco where Veronica had promised them their Airbnb.
+While they could’ve gotten on a flight to Lima, Kuzma said they made the choice to stay in Cusco, where Veronica had promised them her Airbnb.

 “She said ‘Do anything you can, and I’m here if you need me, as long as you need to stay here,’” Kuzma said.
 “Plus, there aren’t going to be any more tours coming through.
 We’re able to stay here as long as we want.
 She’s joined us for dinner, and she’s been answering any questions we might have.”